More Resources About Molluscs

 Ocean acidification can affect individual marine organisms along the Pacific coast, by changing the chemistry of the seawater.

 One of the elements of an abalone’s shell is calcium carbonate as is the oyster’s shells.
 Animals with shells made of calcium carbonate are threatened by changes in the ocean’s chemistry: the ocean is becoming more acidic.
-And that means their shells can be dissolved by the very ocean they live in.
+Oyster farms are already feeling the effects of acidifcation

 Pteropods, also called sea butterflies, are tiny marine snails that swim using “wings”— a snail’s modified foot.
 In many parts of the ocean, pteropods are an important food for zooplankton, fish, and seabirds.
 Pteropods are among the marine creatures most vulnerable to ocean acidification, a change in ocean .
 Because of human activity, carbon dioxide is being created faster than it can be absorbed through natural processes.
 It is excess carbon dioxide that is the problem.
 Ocean acidification lowers the availability of the mineral aragonite that pteropods use to form their shell, hindering this snail from building its protective armor.
 Read more about pteropods and ocean acidification in "Amazing Sea Butterflies Are the Ocean’s Canary in the Coal Mine".